 Prior to the pandemic, the McElhattan Foundation envisioned working towards a goal to ensure that a quality after-school program existed within walking distance of every school in the Pittsburgh region.
 This goal remains; however, we feel that our resources will be best invested in the short term by helping OST providers meet operational needs and strengthen capacity.
 When expanding in-person OST coverage makes sense, we will enthusiastically fund it.

-With remote learning rolling out across the nation and a lack of uncertainty about what the fall will bring for schools and students, we will focus our Education giving the area of out-of-school-time learning for our fall 2020 grantmaking cycle.
+With remote learning rolling out across the nation and a lack of certainty about what the fall will bring for schools and students, we will focus our Education giving in the area of out-of-school-time learning for our fall 2020 grantmaking cycle.
 We will also prioritize organizations with operating budgets of $10 million or less.